Tag Archive for: Paul Aspelin REALTOR®

 Hiking around Ward Lake

-We relaxed and had drinks outside on the deck at nearby Grand Mesa Lodge.
+At the end of our day we relaxed and had drinks outside on the deck at nearby Grand Mesa Lodge.
 We were enjoying ourselves so much we ended up eating dinner there too.
 On our way back, we took a small bypass down a gravel road and past a campground, then back onto Hwy 65.
 THAT was amazing!
 The beautiful aspen leaves covered the road like a tunnel.
 Again, the Mesa was busy this time of year, but there was no traffic, no waiting in line, just great views!

 Facebook post showing traffic congestion for leaf peeping from the front range

-We saw several news reports of vehicles being so backed up on I-70 for leaf peeping from the Front Range that they actually had to close an exit near Georgetown.
+Online we saw several news reports of vehicles being so backed up on I-70 for leaf peeping from the Front Range that they actually had to close an exit near Georgetown.
 That’s not fun.
 Last year we stayed overnight in Denver with friends who were in town from Wisconsin to attend a concert at Red Rocks.

-On our way back to GJ, we drove west to Evergreen, then to Fairplay and up to Breckenridge.
-We went past The Colorado Trail near Kenosha Pass.
+On our way back to GJ, we drove west to Evergreen, then to Fairplay and up to Breckenridge passing The Colorado Trail near Kenosha Pass.
 It was so backed up it took us an hour to go just a few miles.
 We vowed to never get stuck like that again!
 However, we did see a moose and her baby, that was cool!

 When you go leaf peeping from Grand Junction, you can plan your day as you’d like.
 You can live like you are on vacation every day with access to the mountains and all its glory.
 And after the leaves peek in the higher elevations in September, you can enjoy fall again when they peek in Grand Junction around mid to end of October.